 Eye AF is really useful for social and wedding photographers as it enables them to ensure that the most important part of the subject is sharp.
 It also means that photographers can shoot at wider apertures because they don’t need the security of the extra depth of field when they know the eyes are sharp.

-Currently Eye AF only works with human eyes.
+Until now, Eye AF only worked with human eyes.
 It’s an evolution of face detection that sees a mouth, eyes and nose and then focuses on the crucial area.
 Developing this technology to work with animals is a big step forward.

-Of course what we don’t know yet is the range of animals that it will work with.
+Of course, what we don’t know yet is the range of animals that it will work with.
 The faces of dogs, elephants and dolphins, for example, are very different.
 That makes identifying the face and finding the eyes on all of them a challenge.
 So far we’ve tested Sony’s Animal Eye AF with a dog – a very fuzzy one – and it works very well.
 It’s going to be interesting to see what other animals it works with.

 Why we want Sony’s Animal Eye AF

 Extending the Eye AF functionality to animals should make wildlife and pet photography a whole lot easier!
 Instead of having to pinpoint the eyes with an AF area, or hope the Tracking system detects roughly the right area, it should home right in on them.

 The AF system is Sony’s most recent cameras is brilliant, but the tracking tends to target the closest moving subject.
 With a dog, that might be its head, but it can be its nose.
 If you’re shooting wide open to separate your subject from the background, that can make a big difference.

 It’s going to be helpful for wildlife photography, but also for the legions of photographers like me who love to photograph their dog!

 Owners of the A7R III and A7 III are now able to add this functionality with a firmware upgrade.
 It will be coming to the Sony A9 soon.
 It’s nice to see one of our Christmas wishes come true!